castedo/bpdf-spec/doc.md

 Consistent with the HTML standard,
 `<li>` and `<dd>` child elements can be any elements from the set `{P_LEVEL}`.
 This is an intentional non-alignment with the NISO JATS standard.
-The reference XST transform file will transform Baseprint XML to JATS XML, moving required child elements to be under non-HTML JATS `<p>` child elements as required by NISO JATS.
+The reference XSL transform file will transform Baseprint XML to JATS XML, moving required child elements to be under non-HTML JATS `<p>` child elements as required by NISO JATS.